The Urbanaut® Monorail

 Return to Top

-Dynamic Stability of the Urbanaut® Vehicle
+Dynamic Stability of the Urbanaut® monorail Vehicle

 The guide rail head configuration locks the vehicle to the guideway and derailment is virtually impossible.
 (Patents issued allow for different shapes of the head for guidance.)